Association between Serum Chloride Levels and Prognosis in Patients with Hepatic Coma in the Intensive Care Unit

 Note.
 SOFA, sequential organ failure assessment; CRRT, continuous renal replacement therapy; IMV, invasive mechanical ventilation; AKI, acute kidney injury; RF, respiratory failure.

-• The results (Figure7) showed that neuronal cell viability was significantly reduced in the group with a 20% reduction in chloride concentration compared to the standard medium (p<0.001).
-This group also exhibited markedly increased phosphorylation of NF-κB (p<0.001) and elevated mRNA levels of pro-inflammatory cytokines TNF-α, IL-1β, and IL-6 (p<0.001).
-These findings suggest that lowchloride levels may activate NF-κB pathway phosphorylation, promote the expression ofpro-inflammatory cytokines, and reduce neuronal cell viability.
+• The results of the cellular experiments (Figure 7) showed that neuronal cell viability was significantly reduced in the group with a 20% reduction in chloride concentration compared to that in the standard medium (P < 0.001).
+This group also exhibited markedly increased phosphorylation of NF-κB (P < 0.001) and elevated mRNA levels of pro-inflammatory cytokines TNF-α, IL-1β, and IL-6 (P < 0.001).
+These findings suggest that low chloride levels may activate NF-κB pathway phosphorylation, promote the expression of pro-inflammatory cytokines, and reduce neuronal cell viability.

-• This study represents the first investigation into the correlation between serum chloride levels and both short-term and long-term all-cause mortality among ICU patients diagnosed with hepatic coma.
-The primary finding of this study highlights that diminished serum chloride levels serve as a significant and independent predictor of increased 28-day and 1-year all-cause mortality in patients with hepatic coma.
-Notably, this association remains consistent even after controlling for various other variables.
-The findings of this research provide a simple and effective biomarker for accurately assessing the short-term and long-term prognosis of hepatic coma.
-In addition, the cell experiments further validated the potential mechanism by which low chloride affect neuronal cells, providing evidence for the impact of hypochloremia on the prognosis of patients with hepatic encephalopathy.
+• This study represents the first investigation of the correlation between serum chloride levels and both short- and long-term all-cause mortality in patients in the ICU diagnosed with hepatic coma.
+The primary finding of this study was that diminished serum chloride levels served as a significant and independent predictor of increased 28-day and 1-year all-cause mortality in patients with hepatic coma.
+Notably, this association remained consistent even after controlling for other variables.
+The findings of this study provide a simple and effective biomarker for accurately assessing short- and long-term prognoses of hepatic coma.
+In addition, the cell experiments further validated the potential mechanism by which a low chloride concentration affects neuronal cells, providing evidence for the impact of hypochloremia on the prognosis of patients with HE.

-According to the results shown by the RCS curve, there is a "U"-shaped correlation between serum chloride and 28-day and 1-year all-cause mortality in patients with hepatic coma.
-Specifically, the lowest mortality is observed when chloride ion concentrations are within the range of 103-113 mmol/L. The KM survival curve demonstrates that patients in the low chloride group face the highest risk of mortality, while the high chloride group has a higher mortality risk compared to the moderate chloride group.
-This finding is further supported by Cox regression analysis, which indicates that patients in the low chloride group have significantly higher overall mortality than those in the moderate and high chloride groups.
-Subgroup analysis confirms this finding.
-In summary, this study underscores the utility of serum chloride in risk stratification and identification of high-risk patients with hepatic coma, thereby providing valuable insights for the clinical management of these patients.
+In the RCS curve, there is a "U"-shaped correlation between serum chloride levels and 28-day and 1-year all-cause mortality in patients with hepatic coma.
+Specifically, the lowest mortality was observed when the chloride ion concentration was within the range of 103–113 mmol/L. The KM survival curve demonstrated that patients in the low-chloride group had the highest risk of mortality, while those in the high-chloride group had a higher mortality risk than those in the moderate-chloride group.
+This finding was further supported by Cox regression analysis, which indicated that patients in the low-chloride group had significantly higher overall mortality than those in the moderate- and high-chloride groups.
+Subgroup analysis confirmed this finding.
+In summary, this study underscores the utility of serum chloride levels in risk stratification and identification of high-risk patients with hepatic coma, thereby providing valuable insights for the clinical management of these patients.

-HE is a neuropsychiatric syndrome resulting from hepatic insufficiency and/or portosystemic shunting, representing one of the most severe complications in decompensated cirrhosis.
-Clinically, HE presents as a spectrum of neurological disturbances ranging from subtle cognitive impairments to profound coma.
+HE is a neuropsychiatric syndrome resulting from hepatic insufficiency or portosystemic shunting, and is one of the most severe complications of decompensated cirrhosis.
+Clinically, HE presents with a spectrum of neurological disturbances ranging from subtle cognitive impairments to profound coma.
 The underlying pathophysiology is multifactorial, with hyperammonemia serving as the principal pathogenic mechanism.
-Additional contributing factors include oxidative stress18,19, systemic inflammation20, which collectively exacerbate neuronal dysfunction.
-Most of the toxic metabolic products are typically produced in the intestines and, before being detoxified and cleared by the liver, enter the systemic circulation through collateral pathways, subsequently crossing the blood-brain barrier and leading to brain dysfunction20.
-Serum chloride is closely related to various neurological disorders21.
-Chloride plays a vital role in the physiological function of the central nervous system22.
-Changes in serum chloride have been considered potential targets for the treatment of various neurological diseases23.
-Studies have shown that hyperchloremia can predict early mortality in severe traumatic brain injury24.
-Hyperchloremia often occurs in more severe cases and is independently associated with death or disability within 90 days; avoiding hyperchloremia may reduce the mortality or disability observed in patients with cerebral hemorrhage25.
-However, some studies have also found that hyponatremia during hospitalization is associated with in-hospital mortality in acute stroke patients 26.
-Hyponatremia may be an important prognostic factor determining the risk of death in patients with severe traumatic brain injury27.
-In our study, we found that lower serum chloride ion concentrations are associated with poor prognosis in patients with hepatic coma.
-Although there is inconsistency in the research results regarding chloride and the prognosis of neurological diseases, targeted interventions to normalize serum chloride ion levels may be a potential approach to improve the prognosis of severe neurological disorders.
+Additional contributing factors include oxidative stress[18,19] and systemic inflammation[20], which collectively exacerbate neuronal dysfunction.
+Most toxic metabolic products are typically produced in the intestines, and before being detoxified and cleared by the liver, enter the systemic circulation through collateral pathways, subsequently crossing the blood-brain barrier and leading to brain dysfunction[20].
+Serum chloride levels are closely associated with various neurological disorders[21].
+Chloride plays a vital role in the physiological functions of the central nervous system (CNS)[22].
+Changes in serum chloride levels have been considered as potential targets for the treatment of various neurological diseases[23].
+Previous studies have shown that hyperchloremia can predict early mortality in severe traumatic brain injury[24].
+Hyperchloremia often occurs in more severe cases and is independently associated with death or disability within 90 days.
+Avoiding hyperchloremia may reduce mortality or disability observed in patients with cerebral hemorrhage[25].
+However, some studies have reported that hyponatremia during hospitalization is associated with in-hospital mortality in patients with acute stroke[26].
+Hyponatremia may be an important prognostic factor for determining the risk of death in patients with severe traumatic brain injury[27].
+In our study, we found that lower serum chloride ion levels were associated with a poor prognosis in patients with hepatic coma.
+Although there are inconsistencies in the research results regarding chloride levels and the prognosis of neurological diseases, targeted interventions to normalize serum chloride levels may be a potential approach to improve the prognosis of severe neurological disorders.

-Multiple studies have indicated a close association between changes in serum chloride and adverse outcomes in various diseases, including liver cirrhosis.
-Several studies have assessed the prognostic significance of serum chloride in patients with liver cirrhosis.
-Sumarsono and colleagues found that serum chloride levels are independent and negatively correlated with 180-day mortality in patients with decompensated cirrhosis in the ICU28.
-Yun found that the mortality in the ICU is higher in patients with hypochloremia compared to those without hypochloremia.
-They also observed that serum chloride levels are independently correlated with ICU mortality in patients with severe liver cirrhosis29.
-Additionally, a study found an association between low serum chloride levels and long-term mortality in patients with advanced chronic liver disease.
-Low serum chloride levels were also associated with ICU mortality30.
-However, up to this point, no study has evaluated the significance of serum chloride as a prognostic indicator in patients with hepatic coma.
+Multiple studies have indicated a close association between the changes in serum chloride levels and adverse outcomes in various diseases, including liver cirrhosis.
+Several studies have assessed the prognostic significance of serum chloride levels in patients with liver cirrhosis.
+Sumarsono et al. found that serum chloride levels were independently and negatively correlated with the 180-day mortality in patients with decompensated cirrhosis in the ICU[28].
+Yun et al. found that ICU mortality was higher in patients with hypochloremia than in those without.
+They also observed that serum chloride levels were independently correlated with ICU mortality in patients with severe liver cirrhosis[29].
+In addition, one study found an association between low serum chloride levels and long-term mortality in patients with advanced chronic liver disease.
+Low serum chloride levels were also associated with ICU mortality[30].
+However, to date, no study has evaluated the significance of serum chloride level as a prognostic indicator in patients with hepatic coma.

-Serum chloride is often an overlooked ion, yet it is the second most abundant electrolyte in serum after sodium.
-It plays a crucial role in regulating fluid and electrolyte balance, maintaining electrical neutrality, and managing acid-base status.
-Abnormal levels of chloride in serum electrolyte evaluation often indicate more severe underlying metabolic disturbances, such as metabolic acidosis or alkalosis6.
-As a prognostic biomarker, chloride has several advantages.
-Firstly, chloride can be conveniently and rapidly measured in most hospitals, offering benefits of timeliness and low cost.
-Secondly, as mentioned earlier, serum chloride levels can serve as an independent prognostic factor for predicting the prognosis of patients with liver cirrhosis31-33.
-Additionally, it is widely recognized that patients with HE often experience electrolyte imbalances.
+Serum chloride levels are often overlooked; however, chloride is the second most abundant electrolyte in the serum after sodium.
+It plays a crucial role in regulating the fluid and electrolyte balance, maintaining electrical neutrality, and managing the acid-base status.
+Abnormal chloride levels on serum electrolyte evaluations often indicate severe underlying metabolic disturbances such as metabolic acidosis or alkalosis[6].
+Chloride levels have several advantages as a prognostic biomarker.
+First, chloride can be conveniently and rapidly measured in most hospitals, offering the benefits of timeliness and low cost.
+Second, as mentioned earlier, serum chloride levels can serve as an independent prognostic factor in patients with liver cirrhosis[31-33].
+Additionally, patients with HE often experience electrolyte imbalances.
 Hence, there is a theoretical basis for using serum chloride levels as a predictor of prognosis in patients with hepatic coma.
-This study also demonstrates the role of low chloride levels in predicting 28-day and 1-year all-cause mortality in patients with hepatic coma.
+This study also demonstrated the role of low chloride levels in predicting 28-day and 1-year all-cause mortality in patients with hepatic coma.

-In addition, this study explored the regulatory effects of chloride ion concentration on neuronal activity and inflammatory responses through in vitro experiments.
-The results demonstrated that reducing chloride concentration in the culture medium significantly suppressed neuronal viability, accompanied by activation of the NF-κB signaling pathway and upregulation of pro-inflammatory cytokines (TNF-α, IL-1β, IL-6).
-These findings provide new experimental evidence for understanding the potential role of chloride ions in hepatic encephalopathy.
-The experiment further confirmed that chloride deficiency may aggravate neuronal injury by activating inflammatory pathways, which is closely related to the pathogenesis of neurological dysfunction in hepatic encephalopathy.
+In addition, we explored the regulatory effects of chloride ion concentrations on neuronal activity and inflammatory responses using in vitro experiments.
+The results demonstrated that reducing the chloride concentration in the culture medium significantly suppressed neuronal viability, accompanied by activation of the NF-κB signaling pathway and upregulation of pro-inflammatory cytokines (TNF-α, IL-1β, IL-6).
+These findings provide new experimental evidence for understanding the potential role of chloride ions in HE.
+They further confirm that chloride deficiency may aggravate neuronal injury by activating inflammatory pathways that are closely related to the pathogenesis of neurological dysfunction in HE.
 Moreover, activation of the NF-κB signaling pathway may be a key mechanism through which chloride ions regulate inflammation.
-NF-κB is a central transcription factor in the inflammatory response, and its phosphorylation promotes the transcription of pro-inflammatory cytokines such as TNF-α and IL-1β 34.
-However, the specific mechanisms require further investigation.
+NF-κB is a central transcription factor in the inflammatory response, and its phosphorylation promotes the transcription of pro-inflammatory cytokines such as TNF-α and IL-1β[34].
+However, the specific underlying mechanisms require further investigation.

-While our study confirms that low chloride levels can serve as effective prognostic factors in clinical practice, we must acknowledge certain limitations.
-Firstly, this is a retrospective analysis from an observational study, and thus, causal relationships cannot be definitively established.
-However, we employed careful, multifaceted, and rigorous statistical methods to derive valid and reliable results.
-Further research is needed to determine whether interventions targeting chloride concentrations have a positive impact on improving clinical outcomes.
-Secondly, the data were sourced from a single-center database, and further validation is required to determine its applicability in other settings.
-Finally, the underlying mechanism between elevated serum chloride and increased mortality in patients with hepatic coma remains unclear, and further research is necessary.
+Although our study confirmed that low chloride levels can serve as an effective prognostic factor in clinical practice, we must acknowledge certain limitations.
+First, this was a retrospective analysis of an observational study; thus, causal relationships could not be definitively established.
+However, careful, multifaceted, and rigorous statistical methods were employed to obtain valid and reliable results.
+Further research is required to determine whether interventions targeting chloride levels have a positive impact on clinical outcomes.
+Second, the data for validation was sourced from a single-center database, and further validation is required to determine its applicability to other settings.
+Finally, the more mechanism linking elevated serum chloride levels to increased mortality in hepatic coma patients requires further exploration.

-• Chloride is independently associated with the mortality of patients with hepatic coma in the ICU.
-Patients who exhibit low chloride levels (chloride < 103 mmol/L) have higher 28-day and 1-year all-cause mortality.
-Our research findings may provide a rationale for future studies, including targeted interventions to avoid low serum chloride levels and improve outcomes in patients with hepatic coma.
+• Chloride levels are independently associated with mortality in patients with hepatic coma in the ICU.
+Patients with low chloride levels (< 103 mmol/L) had higher 28-day and 1-year all-cause mortality rates than those with high chloride levels.
+Our findings may provide a rationale for future studies, including targeted interventions to avoid low serum chloride levels and improve outcomes in patients with hepatic coma.

 参考文献 (34)